-Our movie gallery wall that has been months in the making is finally done and I’m in love!
+I’m in love with our gallery movie wall which has been months in the making.
 Emily over at The Inspired Damsel designed this great idea.
 Our family loves movies.
 I mean we are movie addicts.
 I mean we saw Jurassic World three times!
 We have a family movie collection and each one of the kids has their own collections in their rooms.
 We could be Blockbuster!

-All of the wooden elements were painted by Emily to match and we used my Cricut to make the gold dots and the gold lettering on the Bare Theater sign.
-I just love this part of the hallway and now I can’t wait to decorate the rest of it!
+All the wooden elements Emily painted to match and used my Cricut to make the gold dots and the gold lettering on the Bare Theater sign.
+I love this part of the hallway and now I can’t wait to decorate the rest of it!
 I have to thank my daughter for such a great and personal idea.
-I would have never thought of doing this.
+She had a fantastic idea and I would have never thought of doing this.
 Now to get the rest of the hallway decorated!